Log-Devs/logistic-port/README.md

   3. Updated all documentation and tests to reflect the new architecture.

 #### Usage
   - To trigger the global loader, set the `loading` state in `AuthProvider` to `true`.
   - The loader will automatically appear and hide based on the global loading state.
   - No component/page should manage its own loading UI—use the context instead.

+#### Testing the Loader
+  - Automated tests are provided in `tests/global-loader.test.tsx`.
+  - These tests ensure:
+    - The loader is visible when the global loading state is `true`.
+    - The loader is hidden and content is visible when loading is `false`.
+    - No duplicate loaders appear from local/component state.
+  - Run tests with `npm test` or `yarn test` (see package.json for details).
+  - All tests follow clean code and OOP best practices.

+- **Global Theming:**
+  - The `ThemeProvider` from `next-themes` is now applied **only at the root layout** (`app/layout.tsx` or `app/client/layout.tsx`).
+  - To trigger the global loader, set the `loading` state in `AuthProvider` to `true`.
+  - The loader will automatically appear and hide based on the global loading state.
+  - No component/page should manage its own loading UI—use the context instead.